RizeLabs/encifher-docs/docs/getting-started/what-is-fhe.md

 # What is FHE

-FHE stands for **fully homomorphic encryption** it enables computation directly on the ciphertext.
+FHE stands for **Fully Homomorphic Encryption** it enables computation directly on the ciphertext.

+We didn't decribed it here much 😅 It's under process!